-On this walking tour, our experienced local guide will lead you through the Old town of Mostar, the city of contrasts, wide roads, narrow streets, the traditional Kujundziluk (old bazaar) and a contemporary centre.
+On this walking tour, our experienced local guide will lead you through the Old town of Mostar, the city of contrasts, wide roads, narrow streets, the traditional Kujundziluk (old bazaar), and a contemporary center.
 Mostar is a city in which the culture and art of the east and west meet, which have left visible traces that have withstood the test of natural forces and rulers.
 Next to modernly built edifices there rise the towers of churches and the minarets of mosques.
 Nonetheless, the most magnificent stone monument is the Stari Most (Old Bridge), built in 1566 according to the plans of Hayruddin, the great Turkish builder of the 16th c. it has a large stone arch and has been entered on UNESCO’s World Heritage List.

 An almost instinctive image comes to mind when one thinks of Mostar and that is that of its splendid Old Bridge; it thereby follows that this stone masterpiece is the monument that gave its name to the city and that it symbolizes its many features.